Simenkbj/audiostreamer/README.md

 ## Usage

-For the Development of this module, python3.10 was used, but most python3 versions should work.
+For the Development of this module, Ubuntu-22.04 and python3.10 was used, but most python3 versions should work.
 To install the neccesary dependencies run the following command

 ```
 pip install -r requirements.txt
 ```

 The application can then be run and configured using the `--ip`, `-port`, `--wav_file`, `--delay_ms` and `--verbose` parameters.
 Note that `--verbose` has no input, and `--wav_file` can have several.
-Here is an example,
+Here is an example

 ```
 python3 audiostreamer.py --wav_file samples/01_SaxophoneCloseMic1.wav samples/02_SaxophoneCloseMic2.wav --delay_ms 10 --ip localhost --port 123 --verbose